FIWARE-Ops/docs.TourGuide/doc/fiware-tour-guide-application-a-tutorial-on-how-to-integrate-the-main-fiware-ges/publishing-historical-data.md

 - MYSQL_DATABASE=tourguide
 ```

-The `MYSQL_DATABASE` variable defines the database to use.
+The `MYSQL_DATABASE` variable defines the database to be used.
 As we are using a user with no superuser privileges, we need to tell the MySQL container to create the database for us.
-The database name will be the same as the 'Fiware Service' used for the sensors, which defaults to `tourguide` for the TourGuide-App.
-If we were using the `root` user, there'd be no need to specify the database name, as that would be created on demand.
+The database name will be the same as the 'Fiware Service' used for the sensors, which defaults to `tourguide` for the Tour Guide Application.
+If we were using the `root` user, there would be no need to specify the database name, as that would be created on demand.

 ## Subscriptions